479252476

 A Leadership Development Program

-Systems and processes are the very beginning of the journey toward high reliable organizations.
-Taking your organization to the next level requires a culture shift: everyone in the organization adopting a different way of thinking and working.
-Fortunately, many healthcare organizations have navigated the journey to High Reliability, and you can learn from their successes (and failures).
+Systems and processes are the very beginning of the journey toward highly reliable organizations.
+Taking your organization to the next level requires a culture shift, with everyone in the organization adopting a different way of thinking and working.
+Fortunately, many healthcare organizations are on the journey to High Reliability, and you can learn from their successes (and failures).

-The 2023 High Reliability Healthcare Academy (HRHA) will showcase the myriad ways High Reliability looks in practice across the United States, with an emphasis on how unique populations and other contextual variables (e.g., organizational culture, COVID, type of organization) impact fidelity to the High Reliability framework.
+The High Reliability Healthcare Academy (HRHA) showcases the myriad ways High Reliability Organizing (HRO) looks in practice across the United States, with an emphasis on how unique populations and other contextual variables (e.g., organizational culture, type of organization, or external factors) impact fidelity to the High Reliability framework.
 You will learn by doing, with a case study model in each class.

 What You'll Learn